 Theatre Ancaster’s successful summer arts and musical theatre camp program operated from The Old Firehall for the first time in the summer of 2005.
-The program which began in 1999 with two sessions, has now expanded to include The Jitterbugs, a camp for Pre School children, and three older camps for youth, a Junior Program, an Intermediate, and a Senior program.
+The program which began in 1999 with two sessions has now expanded to include The Jitterbugs, a camp for Pre School children, and three older camps for youth, a Junior Program, an Intermediate, and a Senior program.
 Students from 3.5 to 15 are now involved.
 Some 400 youth are now involved yearly.
 All camps provide excellent teacher leaders in drama, music and dance.
-Nupi Lapsley is our Director of Youth Programming.
+Sam Frisk is our Director of Youth Programming.

 Recognition for Our Programs

-Before Ancaster’s amalgamation with Hamilton, similar honours were given to both Doris Holder, a tireless leader and volunteer with Theatre Ancaster and other organizations, and to Tina Rath for her work as choreographer for Theatre Ancaster and teacher of dance in the community.
+Before Ancaster’s amalgamation with Hamilton, similar honours were awarded to both Doris Holder, a tireless leader and volunteer with Theatre Ancaster and other organizations, and to Tina Rath for her work as choreographer for Theatre Ancaster and teacher of dance in the community.
 Dan McGuire was honoured for his work in sound.

 Ongoing Community Work

-Theatre Ancaster provides musical entertainment, using a small group of performers, to community, charitable, and private functions.
+Theatre Ancaster often provides musical entertainment, using a small group of performers, to community, charitable, and private functions.
 Many of its young performers have performed at Heritage Days Celebrations and for community events such as the Weekly Farmers’ Markets during the summers.

-Theatre Ancaster has provided more than $100,000 in improvements and support over its last decade to the Theatre Auditorium at Ancaster High School as part of its partnership agreement with the school and the Hamilton Wentworth District School Board.
+Theatre Ancaster has provided more than $150,000 in improvements and support since 1997 to the Theatre Auditorium at Ancaster High School as part of its partnership agreement with the school and the Hamilton Wentworth District School Board.